makaylacodes/react-phonebook/README.md

 ## General Information
-- This project was a part of my Fullstack Open coursework.
-The objectives were:
+This project was a part of my Fullstack Open coursework.
+The objectives were to learn how to:
-  -  coming soon
--  Coming soon
+  - render collections
+  - handle forms in React
+  - use Node and Express to develop a server
+  - retrieve/alter data in the server
+  - save data to MongoDB.

 ## Technologies Used